Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Implementation and improvements of both algorithms

-Therefore, we must take $r_i^+$ which is always positive because, by (\ref{720}), we have $M_i<|k_i|<\sqrt{d}$.
-Thus, it is clear that we have to take
+Therefore, we must take $r_i^+$, which is always positive because, by (\ref{720}), we have $M_i<|k_i|<\sqrt{d}$.
+Thus, we clearly need to take

-Then $l_{i+1}$ is the integer that produce the minimum of (\ref{4.54}), for $1\leq l_{i+1}\leq L$.
-We do not know how to get this minimum in a simple and fast way.
-We finish the analysis of the first algorithm.
+Then, $l_{i+1}$ is the integer that produces the minimum of (\ref{4.54}), for $1\leq l_{i+1}\leq L$.
+Unfortunately, we do not know how to determine this minimum in a simple and fast way. \textit{With this, we conclude the analysis of the First Algorithm in this work.}

 .5cm